Following is the list of requirements to set up compute plane in your GCP project

 - Port 443, 8443, 9443 and 15017 for connection to GKE master control plane

 This is needed to ensure around 250 instances and 4096 pods can be run in the Kubernetes cluster.
-If we expect the scale to be higher, the subnet range should be increased.
+If we expect the scale to be higher, the subnet range should be increased accordingly.
+Pod and subnet secondary range can be non-routable as well.
 Cloud Router and NAT are required for egress internet access.

 Existing Network